 Now, in late winter, is when we see parents and students posting questions like: "I've been accepted to XXX University, when will I get my merit scholarship?"

 They will then often post stats that are quite average for the school, or stats that are often quite LOW for the school...but they assume that a merit scholarship will be awarded.
-I can only guess that they're thinking: "I was accepted, therefore I will get merit."
+Some applied to schools that either don’t give merit or only give very competitive awards to a small number of targeted students that those schools want to poach away from elite schools.
+I can only guess that they're all thinking: "I was accepted, therefore I will get merit."

 Many think that the fact that they "did many ECs" or "wrote a great essay," means that they'll be rewarded with thousands of dollars.